SammSM/Telegram-bot-web-scraping/README.md

 ```

 ## 7. Get token from BotFather in Telegram.
-- Enter /start and follow the instruction
+- Enter /start in BotFather and follow the instruction
-- Paste the token in auto_bot.py
+- Paste the generated token in auto_bot.py

 ## 8. Run auto_bot.py
 ```bash
 py auto_bot.py
 ```
+Open the bot and enter /start